eShopWorld/WebAPITemplateNetCoreSF/migration.md

 What is not covered are any additional frameworks or customisations that have been applied to an instance of a Web Api that was generated from a previous version of this template.

-The current version of the template is base on .Net Core 3.1 AspNetCore 3.1, the previous release was based on .Net Core 2.2 AspNetCore 2.2
+The current version of the template is based on .Net Core 3.1 AspNetCore 3.1, the previous release was based on .Net Core 2.2 AspNetCore 2.2

-There are a number of modifications required in the migration from .net core 2.2 AspNetCore 2.2 to Core 3.1 AspNetCore 3.1.
+There are a number of modifications required in the migration from .Net Core 2.2 AspNetCore 2.2 to .Net Core 3.1 AspNetCore 3.1.

  From | To Version | Migration
 ---------|----------|---------